A house with flood waters rising at its door.

 Use plastic covers to keep rain from filling your window wells and seeping into your basement.

-Check the roof and flashing
+Check the Roof and Flashing

 Replace missing shingles, repair damage and keep flashing sealed.